Job Interview Mistakes to Avoid

 The software industry needs more and more people.

-Remember that when you go to an interview, you should always position yourself as the solution to their problem.
+Remember that you should always position yourself as the solution to their problem when you go to an interview.

 Interview killer mistakes

-Make sure that your resume is reflecting your real knowledge.
+Make sure that your resume reflects your actual knowledge.

 Your CV is not focused on the specific job that you want.